A few states, including Colorado, Minnesota, and Nevada, have passed laws giving homeowners special protections during the foreclosure process.

-The trustee can stop the sale if the servicer dual tracks.
-Now, Colorado law gives the public trustee—the party that administers Colorado foreclosures—the ability to stop a foreclosure sale from happening when a borrower:
+In Colorado, the trustee can stop the sale if the servicer dual tracks.
+Now, Colorado law gives the public trustee (the party that administers Colorado foreclosures) the ability to stop a foreclosure sale from happening when a borrower:

 You must ask the public trustee to stop the sale.
 To stop the foreclosure sale, you must present to the public trustee (no later than 14 calendar days before the sale date):